How do you read third-party CBD lab tests?

 - CBD Isolate - no other cannabinoids shown in detectable amounts except CBD.

-6. Check the date is recent and the test results are certified with a signature.
+6. Check the test results are certified with a signature.

 Thank you for your time in reading the above, hopefully in this article I've managed to help a few people analyse lab test results themselves.

 If anyone would like to ask me anything about any of the points above I would be happy to discuss them.
 Just flick me a message from the website and I'll contact you.
 If you need any help in looking at a test result, please let me know - I'm always happy to help people get the best products possible to suite their needs, even in the event that Bio Med CBD cannot provide them directly, I'm happy to suggest others.